 Meet Ann…

-Ann is a certified genetic counselor specializing in cancer genetics.
-She received her Bachelor’s degree in Biochemistry from Texas Tech University and her Master’s degree in Genetic Counseling from the UT Health Science Center in Houston/MD Anderson.
-She is a lifelong Texan currently raising her children with her husband in Abilene.
+Professionally, Ann is a certified genetic counselor specializing in cancer genetics.
+She attended Texas Tech University for undergrad and the UT Health Science Center in Houston/MD Anderson for graduate school.
+She is a lifelong Texan and enjoys cross-stitching in her spare time.